-32. Anyone who
+28. Anyone who

-(1) voluntarily causes to be unfit for human consumption food products that could otherwise have been the object of an agreement under this Act, commits an offence and is liable to a fine of \$2,500 to \$250,000 in the case of a natural person and \$7,500 to \$1,500,000 in any other case.
+- (1) voluntarily causes to be unfit for human consumption food products that could otherwise have been the object of an agreement under this Act, - (2) intentionally destroys or renders unusable any other good that could otherwise have been the object of an agreement under this Act, or - (3) provides information or documents that must be provided under this Act or the regulations that are erroneous, falsified or misleading, commits an offence and is liable to a fine of \$2,500 to \$250,000 in the case of a natural person and \$7,500 to \$1,500,000 in any other case.